dendronhq/handbook/handbook/handbook.company.values.md

 This is not a one off process but something that we work at each and every day.

-## Close the Loop

-Whether we are working on features or improving processes, the job isn't done until value has been delivered.

-That means shipping the feature isn't enough - our users need to be able to adopt and get value from said feature in the daily workflow.

 ## Iterate

 The perfect is the enemy of the shipped.
 We strive to do great work but we will do it incrementally instead of waiting for something to be _perfect_.
 We prioritize ruthlessly, delivering the right things with the right quality in a timely fashion.